jocelynfriday/EPRResources/README.md

   </details>
     <details>
 <summary><b><i>Deaths</i></b></summary>
       The deaths file is a Tier 1 dataset containing combined records of death from the General Register Office, sourcing data primarily from NRS deaths, though others can be used.
 Each record contains information including date of death (DOD), location of death, the underlying cause of death (COD), and space for up to 10 contributing <tt>COD</tt>.
-Since 1 January 2000, CODs are coded in accordance with the International Classification of Disease, 10<sup>th</sup> revision (ICD-10) \citep{NRS_DeathsBackground} (see [Section ICD-10](#sec-icd10)).
+Since 1 January 2000, CODs are coded in accordance with the International Classification of Disease, 10<sup>th</sup> revision (ICD-10) <a href="#NRS_DeathsBackground">(National Records of Scotland 2017)</a> (see [Section ICD-10](#sec-icd10)).
       <br></br>
       <b>Cause of death</b>
       The underlying COD was recorded under <tt>COD</tt>.
-Within Scotland and the UK, the underlying COD is defined according to the World Health Organization's (WHO) definition as either the disease or injury which initiated the series of events leading directly to death or the circumstances of the accident or violence which produced the fatal injury \citep{who2022death, NationalRecordsofScotlandCOD}.
-If the certifying medical personnel cannot choose a single underlying COD, NRS uses the internationally agreed mortality coding rules in the ICD-10 standard to select the underlying cause of death \citep{Calderwood2018CertOfDeath}.
+Within Scotland and the UK, the underlying COD is defined according to the World Health Organization's (WHO) definition as either the disease or injury which initiated the series of events leading directly to death or the circumstances of the accident or violence which produced the fatal injury (<a href="#who2022death">World Health Organization 2022<i>a</i></a>, <a href="#NationalRecordsofScotlandCOD">National Records of Scotland 2019</a>).
+If the certifying medical personnel cannot choose a single underlying COD, NRS uses the internationally agreed mortality coding rules in the ICD-10 standard to select the underlying cause of death <a href="#Calderwood2018CertOfDeath">(Calderwood, C. & Slater, A. 2018)</a>.
 Additionally, up to ten contributory CODs may be recorded.
 These are listed in ascending order based on their location within the series of events leading to death, with the first recorded as <tt>COD0</tt> and the last recorded under <tt>COD9</tt>.
     </details>
       <details>
 <summary><b><i>General Practice Local Enhanced Services (GP LES)</i></b></summary>